Andrew James Enforcement Bailiffs Debt – Should You Pay?

 You may decide that you just don’t want to answer calls from Andrew James Bailiffs Debt Collectors.
 It might be easier just to put your phone on silent and forget all about the debt.
-However, you may be bombarded with calls through the use of automated technology, to the point were the calls could be disturbing other calls getting through.
-It .easier just to deal with the situation, in any way you can.
+However, you may be bombarded with calls through the use of automated technology, to the point where the calls could be disturbing other calls getting through.
+It is easier just to deal with the situation, in any way you can.

 If they do keep calling you, this is unacceptable behaviour.
 The debt collectors are not permitted to do this, as it would be a breach of the OFT guidelines.
 You can speak to the agent and let them know that you will contact the Financial Ombudsman.

 You will be able to speak to the Financial Ombudsman by phone on 0800 023 4567 or 0300 123 9123

 From good to bad

 Debt collectors often use a change in attitude tactic, and this can often be quite effective.
 With this kind of approach, you may end up receiving a relentless stream of calls, and these can often be quite abusive and harassing, but they may also be mixed with some positive, friendly calls to confuse you.
 The sudden switch in behaviour and attitude can happen even on the same single phone call, with the agent beginning the call politely but following this with abusive behaviour when they establish that you can’t pay up.
 It may not just be the relentless phone calls though.
 They may send you threatening letters, saying that they will take you to court or visit your home to get the payments.
-The process is designed to get you to the point of being so fed up, that you just make a payment, even when you can’t realistically afford it.
+The process is designed to get you to the point of being so fed up, that you just make a payment, even when you can’t really afford it.